 After everything is set up, the spray foam roof insulation is then sprayed directly onto the membrane.

-The good thing about spraying onto a membrane is that it prevents the foam roof insulation sticking to the tiles of your roof.
+The good thing about spraying onto a membrane is that it prevents the foam centre glasgow sticking to the tiles of your roof.
 This avoids any damage occurring to the insulation should you ever want to replace your tiles in the future.

 Tada!
 In just a few simple steps, your new foam roof insulation is installed and ready for business.